bPlugins/audio-player-block/readme.txt

 = How to use =
-- First install the Block Directory plugin
+- First install the Audio Player Block plugin
-- Add the Block Directory block from the block category called "Widgets" in Gutenberg editor.
+- Add the Audio Player Block from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right side settings sidebar.
 - Enjoy!